 This is for parents of babies and toddlers on the day of the audition: If your child skipped nap time and is too tired, or they had too much sugar and are feeling too wired, then it’s a good idea to pass on attending altogether.
-Avoid this mistake if you don’t want for a casting professional to remember your child by their bad behavior (whiny or wired kids rarely do well during the auditions).
+Avoid this mistake if you don’t want a casting professional to remember your child by their bad behavior (whiny or wired kids rarely do well during the auditions).

 Don’t avoid eye contact